-Conduct involves the responsibility of student(s) in Supervised Practice Experience or assigned areas away from the School of Health Sciences.
+The following conduct involves the responsibility of the student in Supervised Practice Experience or assigned areas away from the School of Health Sciences.

-The student...
+The student

-- Is responsible to address the preceptor(s) and employees in a professional manner.
+- 1. is responsible to interact with the preceptor(s), fellow students, and facility employees in a professional and respectful manner.
 Please ask the preceptor how they would like to be addressed.
-Students are the first impression many of these professionals will have of EMU. - 2.
-Is responsible to be flexible recognizing that in working in the real-world setting, change is inevitable. - 3.
-Is responsible for their own meals at facilities. - 4.
-Is responsible for following the policies of facilities. - 5.
-Is responsible for reporting on time.
+Students are the first impression many of these professionals will have of EMU. - 2. is responsible to be flexible recognizing that in working in the real-world setting, change is inevitable. - 3. is responsible for their own meals at facilities. - 4. is responsible for following the policies of facilities. - 5. is responsible for reporting on time.
 Arrive at least 10 minutes early for each day's work.
-This shows eagerness to learn and respect for the preceptor's time. - 6.
-May not have their cell phone visible or in use.
+This shows eagerness to learn and respect for the preceptor's time. - 6. may not have their cell phone visible or in use.
 At no time are cell phone photos to be taken while in SPE, unless the preceptor gives permission and HIPAA privacy is not violated.
-The preceptor cannot waive HIPPAA or give permission for you to photograph others. - 7.
-May not use internet or computer for personal use. - 8.
-Must contact the preceptor at the facility and the EMU course instructor, prior to the start of the experience if an emergency prevents reporting for SPE as scheduled. - 9.
-Must reschedule hours as soon as possible with the preceptor and EMU course instructor, at their convenience. - 10.
-With greater than one unexcused absence or tardiness from a supervised practice rotation, will be referred for a counseling session with the Program Directors/advisor to develop a plan of action.
-Additional unexcused
+The preceptor cannot waive HIPPAA or give permission to photograph others. - 7. may not use internet or computer for personal use.
+SPE hours may not be used to email, study for, take exams/quizzes for, or do any other work related to didactic classes or another SPE course. - 8. must contact the preceptor at the facility and the EMU course instructor, prior to the start of the experience if an emergency prevents reporting for SPE as scheduled. - 9. must reschedule missed SPE hours as soon as possible with the preceptor and EMU course instructor, at the convenience of the preceptor.

-- absences or tardiness may result in dismissal from the Program and/or the student not receiving a verification statement. - 11.
-May not leave assigned facility areas during supervised practice experiences without the permission of the preceptor.
-Students must always check in and check out with the preceptor before leaving the area or leaving for the day. - 12.
-Is responsible for the cost (either through personal health insurance or personal funds) for any emergency/routine/personal health care delivered at an SPE facility or another facility related to illness or injury occurring during supervised practice experience hours.
+- 10. with greater than one unexcused absence or tardiness from a supervised practice rotation, will be referred for a counseling session with the Program Directors/course instructor to develop a plan of action.
+Additional unexcused absences or tardiness may result in dismissal from the SPE rotation.
+The Program reserves the right to not assign the student to another facility if this occurs.
+As a result, the student will not complete the required SPE portion of the CP and will therefore not receive a verification statement and may not be able to graduate from the CP. - 11. may not leave assigned facility areas during supervised practice experiences without permission of the preceptor.
+Students must always check out with the preceptor before leaving the area or leaving for the day. - 12. is responsible for the cost (either through personal health insurance or personal funds) for any emergency/routine/personal health care delivered at an SPE facility or another facility related to illness or injury occurring during supervised practice experience hours.
 EMU, SPE/remote student-identified practice sites, and preceptors are not responsible to cover any such costs.
-All medical care costs not covered by personal health care insurance are the responsibility of the individual student. - 13.
-Is not covered by worker's compensation; they are not employees of the university or the facility.
-(There is an exception for Colorado based students, see the Clinical Coordinator for details.) - 14.
-Is responsible for completing necessary accident report forms of the facility if injured during supervised practice. - 15.
-Is responsible for obtaining background checks, immunizations, physical examinations, drug screening, fingerprinting, etc., plus any fees associated with meeting these requirements, as mandated by the supervised practice experience facility/remote student identified supervised practice site. - 16.
-Is responsible for completing all orientation materials and following all directions and policies of all SPE sites/preceptors.
+All medical care costs not covered by personal health care insurance are the responsibility of the individual student. - 13. is not covered by worker's compensation; they are not employees of the university or the facility.
+There is an exception for Colorado based students; see the Clinical Coordinator for details. - 14. is responsible for completing necessary accident report forms as required by the facility if injured during supervised practice. - 15. is responsible for obtaining background checks, immunizations, physical examinations, drug screening, fingerprinting, etc., plus any fees associated with meeting these requirements, as mandated by the Program and each supervised practice experience facility/remote student identified supervised practice site. - 16. is responsible for completing all orientation materials and following all directions and policies of all SPE sites/preceptors.